 Yang proposed his lightless intersection in 2017, along with a colleague, Christopher Monterola1.
 Cars continuously move through these junctions, and while human drivers still steer, acceleration, deceleration and interactions with other cars are controlled by a beacon installed on the dash and at the intersection.
 He says the efficiency gains are found in reducing redundant waiting for light changes and human factors such as “phantom traffic”, in which drivers slow unnecessarily at the fringes of a congestion, with rippled effects slowing cars upstream.

-It's a response to a hopeful, but uncertain future as autonomous vehicles begin to penetrate the market, Yang says.
-"The question is: How do we make a new system that has the least required modification to vehicles until we fully implement driverless cars?”
+It’s a response to a hopeful, but uncertain future as autonomous vehicles begin to penetrate the market, Yang says.
+“The question is: How do we make a new system that has the least required modification to vehicles until we fully implement driverless cars?”
 While tech behemoths such as Didi and Google race to develop systems to guide driverless cars through such quandaries, Yang says the aim of his model is to make something practical today and for the anticipated “long transition period” to fully driverless technology.
-"If you have a high technological barrier, say you have a system that needs an autonomous vehicle, then it's going to take a long time to implement, because there will be cars that aren't driverless," he points out.
+“If you have a high technological barrier, say you have a system that needs an autonomous vehicle, then it’s going to take a long time to implement, because there will be cars that aren’t driverless for some time,” he points out.

 In 2016, the world’s first driverless car policy emerged from the United States and outlined five levels of autonomous vehicle ranging from regular cars with driver assistance (Level 1) to fully automated machines with no steering wheel (Level 5).
 At its simplest, Yang’s system only requires vehicles to be at Level 1 — the intelligent car beacon takes over some aspects only in the intersection ‘zone’ and protects passengers using an algorithm that creates a mathematical repulsion between vehicles.